Trends in Sustainable Solutions in the Built Environment 2023

 Circularity and Waste

-The built environment currently accounts for around 60% of the UK’s material consumption and nearly half of all waste.
+Globally, the built environment currently accounts for around 50% of global resource extraction.
+In the UK, construction, demolition and excavation generated 62% of total UK waste in 2018.
 Transitioning to a circular economy is therefore an increasingly important topic, with novel means to promote circular economy principles flooding into our industry.
 The UK’s Circular Economy Package sets out our broader legislative framework around circularity and waste, but for the UK built environment local government also remains a key driving force of progress and innovation.
 Particularly notable, Circular Economy Statements have been mandatory for large-scale developments in London since 2021 under the London Plan.

 Circularity metrics